 The Laetoli Footprints have long been a subject of interest among creationists.
 Radiometrically dated to 3.66 million years old, they are the first indisputable evidence for bipedality in the fossil record.
 Creationists have sometimes used them as evidence for an early appearance of humanity.
 However, a closer look at the anatomy of the footprints suggests that they may not have been made by humans.

-The views expressed in this article reflect those of the authors mentioned, and not necessarily those of the New Creation blog.
+The views expressed in this article reflect those of the authors mentioned, and not necessarily those of New Creation.

 Laetoli is a famous paleoanthropological site in north eastern Tanzania.
 This site is only about 25 miles from Oldauvi Gorge, where many ancient human and ape fossils have been found.
 The footprints for which Laetoli is famous are imprinted in thick layers of hardened volcanic ash (known as tuff).
 The source of this ash is still unknown although some researchers have suggested that it may be attributable to the eruption of either Mt.
 Essimingor or Mt.
 Mosonik.1 The thick layers of ash point to successive volcanic eruptions which blanketed the landscape.